snewhouse/katacoda-scenarios/basic_linux_7BBG2014/markdown/intro.md

-**Note: This is a work in progresss and will be complete by June 30th**
 # Command-line Bootcamp
 This is the command-line bootcamp, a tutorial that teaches you how to work at the command-line.
 You'll learn all the basic skills needed to start being productive in the UNIX terminal.